KULeuven-MICAS/accfg-artifacts/README.md

 To run the experiments in this repository, please clone the repository

 This repository relies on submodules.
-Therefore, we recommmend cloning as follows:
+Therefore, we recommend cloning as follows:

 ```sh
 git clone --recursive https://github.com/KULeuven-MICAS/accfg-artifacts